ahmedsheikh2/AppiumAutomationFramework/README.md

 - Test Case 1: Verify that Error message appears when Name field is empty and user click on Let's Shop button
 - Test Case 2: Verify that user is able to select items, Add to Cart and verify that Item is added to the Cart

+*Note:* Test Case 2 pick up rows from the excel sheet and iterates over it.
+Here i've used `DataProvider` to iterate the test over data